 Averted in Batman and Robin , if you`ve read some of the confrontation between Tim and Damian leading up to this this one you probably expect another Curb Stomp battle , but Damian actually seems to win during the first half of the fight before Tim gains the upper hand again.

 World War Hulk: X-Men is basically the Hulk handing one of these out to every X-Men team over the course of three issues.
 Until he runs into a fully powered Juggernaut, the most they can do is slow him down, and even then not for very long.
 Unfortunately, the Hulk was madder than he'd ever been before, which made him strong enough to stop the unstoppable Juggernaut.
+The only thing that finally stopped him?
+Mercury giving him a What the Hell, Hero? about all of the mutant children slaughtered in the aftermath of Decimation and Hulk realizing Xavier had already suffered enough.

 Mr. X vs Quicksilver in the Siege finale.
 Mr. X (a Wolverine villain) discovers that his particular schtick - reading his opponent's mind so that he knows exactly what move said opponent is about to make - is completely useless against someone who can move at the speed of sound.
 He knows what Quicksilver is about to do - namely break every bone in his body with a chunk of metal debris - but he can't possibly react fast enough to prevent it.